Nullsoft: History

-Nullsoft released several new versions of the Winamp player and grew its monthly unique subscriber base from 33 million users to over 52 million users by 2005.
+According to Bonnie Burton, then editor of the website Winamp.com, 2001 was a period of heightened tension between the Nullsoft staff and upper management, because of Frankel's uncompromising views about file-sharing.
+He had developed Gnutella in 2000 and released it using company infrastructure.
+Ars Technica also noted that AOL failed to effectively monetize or find a larger audience for Winamp.
 Nullsoft's San Francisco offices were closed in December 2003, with a near-concurrent departure of Frankel and the original Winamp development team.
-Nullsoft then became a division of AOL Music.
 In 2013, some AOL Music sites were shut down and others sold to Townsquare Media.

 In November 2013, an unofficial report surfaced that Microsoft was in talks with AOL to acquire Nullsoft.
 On January 14, 2014, it was officially announced that Belgian online radio aggregator Radionomy had bought Winamp and Shoutcast, formerly owned by Nullsoft.
 No financial details were publicly announced.